EnvoyAI/examples/README.md

 Both input and outputs must have well defined data type definitions called a _schema_.
 The EnvoyAI Platform is based on [JSON-Schema](http://json-schema.org) but uses different defaults, and has additional features to describe files and DICOM studies.
 Additionally the platform uses a similar schema to define how the inputs and outputs are to be displayed.
-Both JSON and YAML formatted schemas are accepted.
+Either JSON or YAML formatted schemas are accepted.

 ### Accounts, Organizations, and Sharing
 If you are the first individual from your organization to sign up with the EnvoyAI Platform, you can create an account and your organization's profile.